sociovirology/sars_cov2_environmental_seq/README.md

 data/run3_barcodes.csv
 data/run_1_run2_barcodes.csv

+4) Data and supporting files to run phylogenetic analyses are in: data/nextstrain/ (see data/nextstrain/README.md for details)

 ### 4. Code
 Below are descriptions of the code files used to generate the tables, figures, and statistics in the paper.